Tradition · United States (commercial publication)

 Did not.
 Consistently cite primary sources.
 Consistently name specific Indigenous nations rather than using generic “Native American.”
 Engage Indigenous authorities.
 Distinguish ancient tradition from modern synthesis.

-Throughout this site, Andrews is cited with badge REFERENCE, not PRIMARY.
-This is deliberate.
+Andrews deserves to be cited as REFERENCE, not PRIMARY, for the traditions he summarizes.
 His book is a reference-level compilation of a specific 1993 commercial synthesis.
-The primary sources the synthesis draws on (where they exist) are cited separately on each animal page.
-Where Andrews’s reading differs from the deeper primary-source tradition, we note the difference explicitly.
+The primary sources the synthesis draws on (where they exist) should be cited separately, directly.
+Where Andrews’s reading differs from the primary-source tradition, naming the difference is the accurate thing to do.
+Where his reading is simply biology-derived and has no ancient anchor, saying so is more useful than inventing one.

 Key terms